- For Families

 View Child Care Facility Licensing History

-The Colorado Child Care Facility Search allows you to look up child care facilities throughout Colorado.
-You can search for child care facilities by address, zip code, county or city, as well as by provider name, telephone, or license number.
-You can also view detailed reports of each child care provider and request an email or in-person file review for up to five providers by calling 303-866-6029 or emailing firstname.lastname@example.org.
+Colorado Shines allows you to look up child care facilities throughout Colorado.
+You can search for child care facilities by address, zip code, city, or provider name.
+You can also detailed reports of each child care provider and request an email or in-person file review for up to five providers by calling 303-866-6029 or emailing email@example.com.

 Financial assistance is available to families who may not be able to afford quality child care or preschool.
 The resources on this page will help you learn more about the programs and help you to see if you qualify for aid.